 The Kelty Galactic 30 is a rectangular hoodless down sleeping bag that’s surprisingly warm, compact, and inexpensive.
 While somewhat heavier, it’s a great alternative to a more expensive backpacking quilt or premium hoodless sleeping bag that’s perfect for car camping and more casual backpacking trips.
 A reader suggested I review the Kelty Galactic 30 as a lower-cost option for people wanting to give hoodless sleeping bags a try and I’m glad I did.
 It’s really an excellent value.

 Disclosure: The author purchased this sleeping bag.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.